 The WaterBucket Website is designed in a magazine style to appeal to specific target audiences, such that: the menu within each COI create the ‘storyline’ and supporting themes, so that users will keep coming back.

-Funding from Province of British Columbia enabled development of Convening for Action COI
+Funding from Province of British Columbia enabled initial development of Convening for Action COI

 In 2005, the Province of British Columbia provided seed funding for development of the Convening for Action COI.
 In the years following, the Province provided core funding for the Convening for Action program.
 This support made it possible for the COI to evolve into a dynamic resource and source of information on how water-centric ideas are being turned into action in British Columbia.